lynnfaraday/aresmush.com/_root/mush-101/game-of-words.md

 There are MUSHes for virtually any setting you can imagine:  science fiction, fantasy, historical, supernatural, superheroes and more.
 Many are based on popular books and TV shows.
 Others are wholly original.

 It may look more like a novel than a game, but a MUSH does have rules to keep things fun and fair for everyone involved.
-Even though it's a game, everybody wins when they work together to tell a story.
+Everybody wins when they work together to tell a story.

 ## Virtual Worlds